 I know that you can recommend I increase my Levothyroxine or that I take other prescription medications to help my other symptoms, i.e. antidepressants, which I have been on since September 2015.
 We have explored these and they are not helping either, as well as putting more unneeded medications in to my body, when, if we just got the thyroid medication right for my body in the first place, I wouldn’t need any additional medicine.
 I want to treat the cause, not the symptoms.

-So, after months of research and consideration between my partner and I, I would prefer to go on natural desiccated thyroid, which has been approved and can be obtained in the UK on prescription and that patients were successfully taking before T4-only medications were ever widely used.
+So, after months of research and consideration between my partner and I, I would like to try natural desiccated thyroid, which has been approved and can be obtained in the UK on prescription (though unlicensed) and that patients were successfully taking before T4-only medications were ever widely used.

 I understand that this can be prescribed on a named-patient basis through the NHS in the UK, but the previous doctors I have already seen, as explained above, have done nothing but lectured me on why NDT is not an option they are willing to help me with, and continue to give me more medicines for my ongoing many symptoms, instead of addressing why I actually have them.

 Previous doctors have said that natural desiccated thyroid is unregulated, inconsistent, unreliable, or outdated, but I have found that patients I know who are on it are not finding any of those to be true.
-In fact, they state that they feel much better on desiccated thyroid than on T4-only medications.
-I have found nothing to support the ideas above.
-In fact, as far as I can understand, it’s the cost of NDT and lack of NHS research on it that puts NHS doctors off from letting their patients try it.
+There was also a large study conducted in 2020, proving it works just as well as synthetics.

 I have chosen to source NDT myself, and if you are still unwilling to prescribe it to me through the NHS, I will likely continue to source it myself if it proves successful in solving my symptoms and giving me my life back. (edited to add: After several years I finally got it prescribed from a private GP.)